dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 * At the sale’s end the collected ICP are “swapped” for the SNS tokens: the participants get SNS tokens and the SNS gets the collected ICP.
 Each user will receive their portion of the pool of SNS tokens, pro-rated by their % of the overall number of ICP contributed.
-For example, if the swap canister initially held 1000 SNS tokens and 500 ICP tokens were collected during the swap, then the exchange rate would be 2:1 and each swap participant would get 2 SNS tokens for each ICP token they contributed.
+For example, if the sale canister initially held 1000 SNS tokens and 500 ICP tokens were collected during the decentralization sale, then the exchange rate would be 2:1 and each participant would get 2 SNS tokens for each ICP token they contributed.

 Apart from distributing the tokens to many participants, the decentralization sale